cvnlab/GLMsingle/README.md

 GLMsingle is a toolbox for obtaining accurate single-trial estimates in fMRI time-series data.
 We provide both MATLAB and Python implementations.

+**The GLMsingle preprint, which describes the technique in detail, is available on bioRxiv (https://www.biorxiv.org/content/10.1101/2022.01.31.478431v1).**

 GLMsingle can be viewed as a wholesale replacement of its predecessor, GLMdenoise (http://github.com/kendrickkay/GLMdenoise).